How to Throw a Super Bowl Party

 Pick a Winning Dessert

-What better way to wash down all those wings and beers than with some sweet and decadent dessert?
+What better way to wash down all those wings and beers than with sweet and decadent Super Bowl desserts!
 Help ease the pain for the losing team with a crowd-pleasing classic like caramel brownies or ice cream and cookie pie.
 Even if their team lost the game, we bet your guests will leave with a full belly and happy heart.